AlexusBlack/acf-feeds-for-gravity-forms/svn/trunk/readme.txt

 == Description ==

 Use this plugin to update an ACF field(s) when Gravity Form is submitted.
-You also can accumulate value in a certain field (only number fields support this at the moment).
+You also can accumulate value in a certain field (only fields of type `Number` support this at the moment).

 Features: